vivid-planet/comet/docs/docs/working-with-cookies/index.md

 The `<CookieSafe />` component should wrap content that loads third-party cookies.
 If the required cookies have not been consented to, a fallback component is rendered instead of the children.
+While the cookie platform has not been initialized, a loading component is rendered.

 ```tsx
 import { CookieSafe, useCookieApi } from "@comet/cms-site";